 Apple, the iconic computer company, got its name by happenstance.
 The company’s founders were facing a deadline to file governmental documents for licensing purposes.
 As they drew into the final hour, one of the company’s founders, Steve Jobs, looked down at an apple he was eating – and the enterprise was christened.

 At Eco Bear, we took a thoughtful approach to the naming of our biohazard remediation company.
 Our business provides services to people during what oftentimes are challenging moments in their lives.
-Thus, we wanted a business name that conveyed the commitment of our family and other team members to safely, effectively provide our clients the services they need in a compassionate and understanding manner.
+Thus, we wanted a business name that conveyed the commitment of our family and other team members to safely, effectively provide our clients with the services they need in a compassionate and understanding manner.

 In the end, we came up with Eco Bear.
-And there are some very specific reasons why we chose to wed these two words to form the name for our consumer oriented, family owned business.
+And there are some very specific reasons why we chose to wed these two words to form the name for our consumer-oriented, family-owned business.

 The Link Between the Human Ecosystem and Eco Bear

 When you read or hear the word “ecosystem,” you very well may think of the world around you.
 You certainly live your life in an utterly extraordinary ecosystem.
 In so many ways, the world around you is an incredible place.
-What you may not have fully focused on is that you – you – are an amazing ecosystem yourself.
+What you may not have fully focused on is that you-you – are an amazing ecosystem yourself.
 Your own body forms an amazing world in and of itself.

 As an ecosystem, your body has trillions of organisms living on it and in it.
 These microorganisms include viruses, bacteria, and fungi.
 In fact, at this moment, there are more microbes living on your skin than there are people populating the planet today.
 In addition, there exist a thousand-times the number of microbes in your gut than there are people on Earth at this moment.

 The manifold multitude of microbes on and in the human body form a myriad of communities.
-All of these individual communities come together to create what is an individual human microbiome or human ecosystem.
+All of these individual communities come together to create what is an individual human microbiome or the human ecosystem.
 No two microbiomes are alike, your own being uniquely different from everyone else on the planet.

-There is a specific reason why our family elected to include reference to the human ecosystem in our firm’s name.
+There is a specific reason why our family elected to include a reference to the human ecosystem in our firm’s name.
 At Eco Bear, our family and other team members are experienced, compassionate professionals, specialists in biohazard cleanup or biohazard remediation.
 What this means in the most fundamental way is that we address eliminating, cleaning up, or remediating the traumatic aftermath of a human ecosystem that has somehow come under attack.

-Whether this be a situation in which a person has died by suicide or homicide, or in which a person experienced an unattended death and was not immediately discovered, a unique human microbiome has been irreversibly disrupted.
+Whether this is a situation in which a person has died by suicide or homicide, or in which a person experienced an unattended death and was not immediately discovered, a unique human microbiome has been irreversibly disrupted.
 Eco Bear safely and thoroughly addresses that challenging aftermath.

 In addition, our firm is there when a human ecosystem is threatened by some type of outside force.
 For example, exposure to such things as rodent droppings, the effects of hoarding, or the existence of a homeless encampment that can potentially imperil the healthy operation of a human ecosystem.
-In other words, these things can present the prospect of infecting a person with serious pathogens that can cause a serious or even fatal disease.
+In other words, these things can present the prospect of infecting a person with serious pathogens that can cause serious or even fatal disease.

 The Iconic California Grizzly Bear and Our Family Founded and Owned Business